 The Kitchen will be an employer of the community, collect recipes for the preservation of important cultural history, and host chefs and home cooks from the neighborhood to teach classes and lead cooking demonstrations.

-FoodChain’s Teaching and Processing Kitchen will always be a place for any person to feel welcome, a place to come learn about and share good food with good people.
+FoodChain’s Teaching and Processing Kitchen is be a place for any person to feel welcome, a place to come learn about and share good food with good people.

-The Kitchen will encourage creativity and craft, and be a fun place to meet a smiling face.
+The Kitchen encourages creativity and craft, and be a fun place to meet a smiling face.